junggeehoon/flight-controller/README.md

 Accelerometer alone: $\theta_A = \arctan(\frac{ax}{\sqrt{ay^2+az^2}})$
 Gyrscope alone: $\theta_G = \theta_G + \omega \cdot dt$

-Accelerometer has unstable reading but does not drift much, while gyroscope readings are precise yet tend to drift.
+Accelerometer has unstable reading but it demonstrates minimal long-term drift, maintaining a relatively stable baseline.
+In contrast, the gyroscope provides highly accurate measurements that are consistent and precise in the short term, but it is susceptible to gradual drift, accumulating errors over extended periods of time.

 A complementary filter is used to combine the feature of both and optimize the pitch reading, thus leading to:
 $\theta = 0.98*\theta_G + 0.02*\theta_A$